Home Is Where The Heart Is-Meanings And Insights.

 Have you ever, during a trip or other similar circumstances, happened to pass by a certain place and smell something that reminded you of your Home?

-The act usually includes a deep inhalation and a delighted smile spreading across your face while you close your eyes, visualizing Mom smiling momentarily.
+The act usually includes a deep inhalation and a delighted goofy smile spreading across your face while closing your eyes, visualizing Mom smiling momentarily.

 Studies show that smell, emotion, and memory are intertwined and can easily evoke each other.

 Whether we are aware of it or not, in our subconscious, we all carry fragrances from 'Home.'
 They lie deep within the recesses of our souls and consciousness, and the right smell at the right time can awaken them and flood us with feelings of homecoming.